Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Introduction

 \section{Introduction}

-The bacterial flagellar motor is a complex protein-based structure responsible for swimming motility.
-Despite the large diversity among different species, the basic structure is highly conserved, and consists of a basal body that includes a stator and a rotor, and a long helicoidal filament, joined to the basal body through a flexible hook~\cite{Minamino2015}.
-The formation of the flagellar motor proceeds from the inside-out, in a wonderfully orchestrated process~\cite{Macnab2003}.
-Once the basal body and hook are formed, the filament grows through an injection-diffusion mechanism~\cite{56renault2017, 57chen2017}, in which flagellin proteins are injected through the export apparatus and diffuse in single line through the hollow structure of the filament until they reach the free tip, where they immediately crystallise, progressively extending the filament.
-After its assembly, the motive force of the flagellar motor are protons or ions crossing the membrane that cause conformational changes of the stator and the consequent rotation of the rotor.
-Such rotation is transmitted to the hook and the helical filament, resulting in the propulsion of the cell in the surrounding viscous medium~\cite{Lauga2009}.
+The bacterial flagellar motor (BFM) is a complex protein-based structure responsible for swimming motility.
+Despite the large diversity among different species, the basic structure is highly conserved and consists of a basal body that includes a stator and a rotor, and a long helicoidal filament, joined to the basal body through a flexible hook~\cite{Minamino2015}.
+The formation of the BFM proceeds from the inside-out in a wonderfully orchestrated process~\cite{Macnab2003}.
+Once the basal body and hook are formed, the filament grows through an injection-diffusion mechanism~\cite{56renault2017, 57chen2017}, in which filament sub-units are injected through the export apparatus and diffuse in a single line through the hollow structure of the filament until they reach the free tip, where they immediately crystallize, progressively extending the filament.
+After its assembly, the motive force of the BFM is the crossing of protons or ions across the membrane, causing shape changes in the stator and the consequent rotation of the rotor.
+Such movement is transmitted to the hook and the helical filament.
+Following this rotation, the filament experiences an anisotropic viscous drag from the outer liquid medium, resulting in the propulsion of the cell in the surrounding viscous medium~\cite{Lauga2009}.
+The viscous drag on the filament is countered by an equal (in magnitude) but opposite (in direction) drag on the bacterial body, thus ensuring that the whole bacterium is force-free, as required by the extremely small Reynolds numbers associated with microswimmer flows~\cite{Purcell1977}.

-In contrast to the rest of the components of the motor, which have a precisely defined number and relative stoichiometry of the conformational proteins, the filament grows continuously and can be formed by a variable number of flagellins.
-The resulting swimming speed of the bacteria is then proportional, not only to the rotational frequency of the flagella, but also to their number and the length of their filaments, at least as long as their length is below an optimal value~\cite{52qin2012, 53higdon1979, 54higdon1979, lisevich2024, Nguyen2018}.
+In contrast to the rest of the components of the motor, which have a precisely defined number and proportion of the conformational proteins, the filament grows continuously and can be formed by a variable number of filament sub-units.
+The resulting swimming speed of a bacterium is then proportional to the rotational frequency of the flagella, to their number, and to the length of their filaments, at least as long as their length is below an optimal value~\cite{53higdon1979, 54higdon1979, Spagnolie2010, 52qin2012, Liu2014, Nguyen2018, lisevich2024}.